The 10 AI Slides From Mary Meeker That Actually Matter For Builders

 But not before you are ready: Why Startups Fail at Global Expansion

-They're about energy consumption, robot statistics, and philosophical debates.
+The other 330 slides?
+Energy consumption, robot stats, philosophical debates.
 Interesting for academics.
 Useless for builders.

 The best AI company is the one that picked the right problem.